Yona Reiss: Career

 Reiss serves on the editorial board of Tradition magazine.
 A frequent writer on a variety of topics relating to both Jewish and secular law, he has published widely in Jewish publications, as well as in the Wall Street Journal and New York Law Journal.

 In 2013, Reiss stepped down as Dean at Yeshiva University and assumed the position of Rosh Yeshiva.
-He was succeed by Rabbi Menachem Penner.
+He was succeeded by Rabbi Menachem Penner.
 Since 2013, Reiss serves as the Av Beth Din of the Chicago Rabbinical Council.
+He is also the executive authority who makes final decisions with regards to the CRC's kosher supervision service.

 Personal life

 Reiss and his wife Mindy have five sons and a daughter and live in Chicago, IL.
 Reiss is the son of Harry Reiss, a Rockland County town councilman who taught at Yeshiva University and Rockland Community College.